alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/how-to-use.md

 ## If you want to suggest a change to the style guide

-If you’re a publisher or content designer in government, you can suggest an addition, change or clarification to the style guide.
+If you're a publisher or content designer in government, you can suggest an addition, change or clarification to the style guide.

 ### Before you suggest a change

-If you want to add a new entry, check if it’s already been covered in:
+If you want to add a new entry, check if it's already been covered in:

 - [the Guardian style guide](https://www.theguardian.com/guardian-observer-style-guide-a)
-- your organisation’s style guide, if you have one
+- your organisation's style guide, if you have one

-If your suggestion is in another style guide, you’ll need to explain why this style guide should have an entry for it as well.
+If your suggestion is in another style guide, you'll need to explain why this style guide should have an entry for it as well.

-Consider whether there’s a cross-government need for a consistent style.
+Consider whether there's a cross-government need for a consistent style.
 If the style would only affect your organisation, consider creating or updating your own style guide.
 For example, this might include the name of a specific policy you manage.

 ### How to suggest a change

 [Raise a support ticket](https://support.publishing.service.gov.uk/content_advice_request/new).
-You’ll need a GOV.UK Signon account.
-If you do not have one, contact your organisation’s GOV.UK content lead to send a ticket for you.
+You'll need a GOV.UK Signon account.
+If you do not have one, contact your organisation's GOV.UK content lead to send a ticket for you.

 In your ticket, include:

 - what you want to add, change or remove
-- why you’re suggesting the change
+- why you're suggesting the change
-- what the style guide currently says (if you’re suggesting a change to an existing entry)
+- what the style guide currently says (if you're suggesting a change to an existing entry)
 - evidence to support the change – for example, user research or data

 >[!NOTE]